carmelag/graphql-cursor-pagination/README.md

 const expressGraphQL = require('express-graphql')
 ```

-Now define the port you want to use, in this case 4000 and set up the epress app to lisent to this port
+Now define the port you want to use, in this case 4000 and set up the express app to listen to this port
 ```
 var port = 4000;
 app.listen(port);
 console.log("Listening on port", port);
 ```

-The server is now running and thanks to *nodemon tool* it will be refreshed everytime you change something in the code.
+The server is now running and thanks to *nodemon tool* it will be refreshed every time you change something in the code.

 ### GraphQL implementation
 In order to use GraphQL you need to define a GraphQL schema.
-This schema contains the __types definition__, a detailed description of the objects that GraphQL will return, and the __query definition__, a detailed description of the requests that GraphQL can handle.
+This schema contains the __types definition__, a detailed description of the objects that GraphQL returns, and the __query definition__, a detailed description of the requests that GraphQL can handle.

 In order to keep the schema definition separated from the server implementation, let's create a new file called __schemaBuild.js__ under the server directory.